 Variant CJD can run a slightly different course.
 In the early stages, there are psychiatric symptoms like aggression, severe depression, anxiety, or other changes in the person's behaviour.
 Later, the person may feel pain in their face or arms and legs, followed by problems with coordination and lower mental capacity.
 Many early cases of vCJD are often mistaken for psychiatric disease.
 On average, people with vCJD live one year after symptoms appear.

 Making the Diagnosis

-This is a very rare disease, and although some symptoms might look like they are due to CJD, they are more likely to be caused by another condition.
+CJD is a very rare disease, and it is difficult to diagnose.
+Although some symptoms might look like they are due to CJD, they are more likely to be caused by another condition.
 Only close observation over time might give the doctor clues that point to a CJD diagnosis.
 For instance, dementia appears much more quickly in CJD than in conditions like Alzheimer's.

 Treatment and Prevention